SallyHajjar/ALSTM-CA/Readme.md

 Google Colab was used for validation.
 Colab allows writing and executing arbitrary python code through the browser and is especially well suited to machine and deep learning.
 More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing access free of charge to computing resources including GPUs.
 ## Data Pre-processing
 We have used three (100x100) m raster-based built-up maps for 2000, 2010, and 2020 for Belgium.
 Moreover, 17 raster files, corresponding to different driving factors, are also pre-processed and used as inputs to our method.
-To process these datasets, we use the file called "Pre
+To process these datasets, we use the file called "Pre-processing.txt"
 ###### The smallest heading